TongjiZhanglab/ChromBERT-tools/docs/source/commands/infer_cell_trn.rst

 -------------------

 ``--cell-type-bw``
-   Chromatin accessibility BigWig file
+   Chromatin accessibility BigWig file, required in all cases

 ``--cell-type-peak``
-   Peak calling results in BED format
+   Peak calling results in BED format, required in all cases

 Optional Parameters